Napoleon Bonaparte's Army secures Eygpt and attacks Syria.

 On the 15th of April Murat found the Turkish camp "on a height overlooking the Jordan" and charging home routed some 5,000 Turks.
 Bonaparte calls this the "Combat of Safed" (Corr.:#4124) and claims the purpose was to lift the seige of Safed and rescue the stores in Tiberias.
 He claims the enemy was with their baggage and were as numerous as the stars in the sky and the sands of the sea, poetic if not precise.
 He also claims Murat left the field of battle littered with the enemy dead.

-As it was it happens any threat Egypt would be invaded from Syria.
+So was, as it happens, any threat Egypt would be invaded from Syria.
 A point sometimes lost against Bonaparte's failure to take Acre and the heavy losses he incurred in trying to.

 It's hard to beseige a place better supplied than you are.